 Take your employees out to lunch!

 Do your best to keep work-related discussions to a minimum.
-Take this time to get to know more about their interests, hobbies or anything outside their work.
+Take this time to get to know more about their interests, hobbies, or anything outside their work.
 It’s also good if you don’t sit among the usual people – move around if there’s space!

 I remember doing this when we were just 10 people and I can’t help but smile thinking how we manage to do this even at 50 strong!
 Yes, we might have taken all the seats in the floor’s shared pantry.
 But that 1 hour of us eating good lunch, talking and laughing together, is one of the greatest moments I felt proud to have started this business.

-Certificates are not a cliché!
+Certificates are not cliché!

 We present certificates and cash incentives to those who don’t have tardiness issues within each quarter.

 I remember seeing my staff proudly pose with me for every recognition certificate they get.
-I believe that presenting them this to honour their achievement (no matter how big or small) encourages them to keep doing good work.
+I believe that presenting them this to honor their achievement (no matter how big or small) encourages them to keep doing good work.